pavelkuligin/chart/README.md

 `COMPATIBILITY`: Chart works only with Sketch 53 or higher.

-Chart is a plugin for Sketch, Figma and Adobe XD (soon) that uses real or random data to create the most popular charts.
+Chart is a plugin for Sketch and Figma that uses real or random data to create the most popular charts.
 Chart supports copy-paste from editors like Excel, Numbers, Google Sheets, live connection with Google Sheets and remote JSON (REST API), local CSV and JSON files.

-Read more on [Chart promo page](https://pavelkuligin.ru/chart/), follow me on [Twitter](https://twitter.com/pavelkuligin93) and ask questions in our [Slack channel](https://join.slack.com/t/chart-plugin/shared_invite/enQtNDc0MTYzMTE5MzkzLTBiNDRjMTYzMTQ5NGYxMjg0MGY4ODJiZmJmNWRiNTc0YzhjOThmY2M2NmU0MTYwZTdhNzhmZGRhZjM2MzRkYzI).
+Download plugin from [Chart promo page](https://pavelkuligin.ru/chart/), follow me on [Twitter](https://twitter.com/pavelkuligin93) or ask questions in our [Slack channel](https://join.slack.com/t/chart-plugin/shared_invite/enQtNDc0MTYzMTE5MzkzLTBiNDRjMTYzMTQ5NGYxMjg0MGY4ODJiZmJmNWRiNTc0YzhjOThmY2M2NmU0MTYwZTdhNzhmZGRhZjM2MzRkYzI).